Herman, Morton, The Architecture of Victorian Sydney, 1964

 The long-awaited companion guide to Sydney is now available.

-historian specialising in 20th century Australian architecture, it
+specialising in 20th century Australian architecture, it is divided

-is divided into 10 chronological periods that give us the history
+into 10 chronological periods that give us the history of Melbourne

-Bingham-Hall illustrate each page, and nine suggested tours with
+illustrate each page, and nine suggested tours with maps and photos

 A collection of houses from Melbourne.
 Compiled by Kay and Burton